lbohnsac/quay-api/README.md

 ## Repository auto-prune policy
 > Auto-pruning policies for repositories are available since quay `v3.11.0`
 >
-> Auto-pruning policies work at the repository level.
+> Auto-pruning policies on the repository level work for organizations and users in the same way.
+Use for user repositories the user name as ${orga}!
 >
 > There can only be one policy at a time.